LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 This is based on a real student example.
-This example points to a second issue: using variable names that that are too short and not descriptive of the variable meaning.
+This example points to a second issue: using variable names that that are too short and not descriptive of the variable meaning, and so may easily be the same name as something unrelated.